VictoriaMetrics/operator/docs/resources/vmscrapeconfig.md

 # VMScrapeConfig

-The `VMScrapeConfig` CRD allows to define a scrape config using [all the service discovery options supported in victoriametrics](https://docs.victoriametrics.com/sd_configs/).
+The `VMScrapeConfig` CRD allows to define a scrape config using [any of the service discovery options supported in victoriametrics](https://docs.victoriametrics.com/sd_configs/).

 `VMScrapeConfig` object generates part of [VMAgent](./vmagent.md) configuration with Prometheus-compatible scrape targets.